 The official solution is to use PERC H310 Mini, however, H310 Mini has its own problems -- the disk I/O queue is very shallow (25), which is unsuitable for use with SSDs.
 With H710 or H710p, you have much better performance (still not in par with "normal" HBA cards), but you have to live with various RAID levels.
 The only viable solution seems to be to use a real LSI HBA card.

 As a result, I purchased a few HP branded H220 HBA cards and standard SAS cables from Taobao.com -- Dell SAS cables are proprietary cables that only work with embedded Mini PERCs.
-FWIW the Dell P/N for the cable should be C2X59.
-The H220 card itself simply LSI 9207-8i with HP OEM firmware on it.
-However, with old enough firmware, your system will NOT boot and stuck at the "Initializing" POST screen forever.
-The only fix it to disconnect the SAS cable, but without cable, the card itself can do nothing...
+FWIW the Dell P/N of the cable should be C2X59.
+The H220 card itself simply rebranded LSI 9207-8i with HP firmware.
+However, with older / HP firmware, your system will NOT boot and stuck at the "Initializing" POST screen forever.
+The only fix it to disconnect the SAS cable, but without any disks attached, the card would be useless.

 To fix the problem, newer firmware needs to be flashed.
 The firmware image itself can be downloaded from SuperMico FTP site (blocked in China), however, the sas2flash.efi P20 binary actually checks OEM data and refuses to flash stock firmware if so.
 P14 firmware should do it though.